Hispanic-Serving Institution Progress

 Financial Aid

-• In addition to the $33 million in financial aid that Marquette is providing Latinx students in the 2020-21 academic year, other efforts to support students financially have included the establishment of an Emergency Fund for low-income students, $250,000+ raised for the Ellacuría Scholarship for undocumented students by 2020, and up to $30,000 in matching funds for Hispanic Professionals of Greater Milwaukee (HPGM) scholarships offered to Marquette students.
+• In addition to the millions of dollars in financial aid that Marquette provides Latinx students, other efforts to support students financially have included the establishment of an Emergency Fund for low-income students, almost $500,000 raised for the Ellacuría Scholarship for undocumented students by 2023, and up to $30,000 in matching funds for Hispanic Professionals of Greater Milwaukee (HPGM) scholarships offered to Marquette students.

 Student Support

-• We offer many programs that provide direct support for underrepresented students through RISE pre-orientation programming and near-peer mentoring, affinity group sessions at Orientation, robust support for student organizations and activities through the Division of Student Affair’s restructured Office of Engagement and Inclusion.
+• We offer many programs that provide direct support for underrepresented students through RISE pre-orientation programming and near-peer mentoring, affinity group sessions at Orientation, robust support for student organizations and activities through the Division of Belonging and Student Affair’s restructured Office of Inclusion & Belonging.

-• Many URM, first-generation, and/or low-income students are supported through our many scholarship programs, such as Urban Scholars, Burke Scholars, and Engineering Scholars, and our Educational Opportunity Program.
+• Many underrepresented minority, first-generation, and/or low-income students are supported through our many scholarship programs, such as Urban Scholars, Burke Scholars, and Engineering Scholars, and our Educational Opportunity Program.

-• Support for undocumented students has grown through the Dreamers Support Committee, Dreamers Discussion Group, Dreamers Gala, a DACA reimbursement program, and the Ellacuría Scholarship (now endowed at $250k).
+• Support for undocumented students has grown through the Dreamers Support Committee, Dreamers Discussion Group, Dreamers Gala, a DACA reimbursement program, and the Ellacuría Scholarship (now endowed at almost $500,000).

 • The Latin American Student Organization (LASO), Hispanic Professionals of Greater Milwaukee (HPGM), Sigma Lambda Gamma Sorority, and Sigma Lambda Beta Fraternity, among others, have long been established student organizations on Marquette’s campus.
 Recent student-led initiatives resulted in the formation of several new Hispanic/Latinx-focused student organizations: PALMA (Professional Association of Latinx for Medical School Access) and Paso a Paso, a Latin dance group.